twigbit/ident-sdk/docs/README.md

 > _**Warning:** If you decide to call the url on your own (and not pass it to a browser) you need to make sure to store and send cookies between the redirects._

-If you are using the same server side architecture as the sample, you can use the `AusweisIdentResultHanlder` to take care of handline the result for you.
+If you are using the same server side architecture as the example, you can use the `AusweisIdentResultHanlder` to take care of handline the result for you.

 ```kotlin
 val resultHandler: AusweisIdentResultHandler =